-There are three basic analysis methods used to estimate orbit lifetime, as depicted in Fig. 3.
-Method 1, clearly the highest fidelity model, utilizes a numerical integrator with a detailed gravity model, third-body effects, solar radiation pressure, and a detailed satellite ballistic coefficient model.
-Method 2 utilizes a definition of mean orbital elements^{5,6} semi-analytic orbit theory and average satellite ballistic coefficient to permit the very rapid integration of the equations of motion, while still retaining reasonable accuracy.
+Method 1, certainly the highest fidelity model, utilizes a numerical integrator with a detailed gravity model, third-body effects, solar radiation pressure, and a detailed satellite ballistic coefficient model.
+Method 2 utilizes a definition of mean orbital elements^{5, 6}, semi-analytic orbit theory and average satellite ballistic coefficient to permit the very rapid integration of the equations of motion, while still retaining reasonable accuracy.
 Method 3 is simply a table lookup, graphical analysis or evaluation of equations fit to pre-computed orbit lifetime estimation data obtained via the extensive and repetitive application of Methods 1 and/or 2.

-4.3.1 Method 1: High-precision numerical integration
+4.2 Method 1: High-precision numerical integration

-Method 1 is the direct numerical integration of all accelerations in Cartesian space, with the ability to incorporate a detailed gravity model (e.g., using a larger spherical harmonics model to address resonance effects), third-body effects, solar radiation pressure, vehicle attitude rules or aero-torque-driven attitude torques, and a detailed satellite ballistic coefficient model based on the angle-of-attack with respect to the relative wind.
+Method 1 is the direct numerical integration of all accelerations in Cartesian space, with the ability to incorporate a detailed gravity model (e.g., using a larger spherical harmonics model to address resonance effects), third-body effects, solar radiation pressure, vehicle attitude rules or aero-torque-driven attitude torques, and a detailed satellite ballistic coefficient model based on the variation of the angle-of-attack with respect to the relative wind.
 Atmospheric rotation at the Earth's rotational rate is also easily incorporated in this approach.
 The only negative aspects to such simulations is (1) they run much slower than Method 2; (2) many of the detailed data inputs required to make this method realize its full accuracy potential are simply unavailable; and (3) any gains in orbit lifetime prediction accuracy are frequently overwhelmed by inherent inaccuracies of atmospheric modelling and associated inaccuracies of long term solar activity predictions/estimates.
-However, to analyze a few select cases where such detailed model inputs are known, this is undoubtedly the most accurate method.
+However, to analyse a few select cases where such detailed model inputs are known, this is undoubtedly the most accurate method.
 At a minimum, Method 1 orbit lifetime estimations shall account for J2 and J3 perturbations and drag using an accepted atmosphere model and an average ballistic coefficient.
+In the case of high apogee orbits (e.g., Geosynchronous Transfer Orbits), Sun and Moon third-body perturbations shall also be modelled.

-4.3.2 Method 2: Rapid semi-analytical orbit propagation
+4.3 Method 2: Rapid semi-analytical orbit propagation

-Method 2 analysis tools utilize semi-analytic propagation of mean orbit elements^{4, 5} influenced by gravity zonals J_2 and J_3 and selected atmosphere models.
-The primary advantage of this approach over direct numerical integration of the equations of motion (Method 1) is that long-duration orbit lifetime cases can be quickly analyzed (e.g., 1 second versus 1700 seconds CPU time for a 30-year orbit lifetime case).
-While incorporation of an attitude-dependent ballistic coefficient is doable for this method, an average ballistic coefficient is typically used.
-At a minimum, Method 2 orbit lifetime estimations shall account for J2 and J3 perturbations and drag using an accepted atmosphere model and an average ballistic coefficient.
+Method 2 analysis tools utilize semi-analytic propagation of mean orbit elements^{5, 6} influenced by gravity zonals J_2 and J_3 and selected atmosphere models.
+The primary advantage of this approach over direct numerical integration of the equations of motion (Method 1) is that long-duration orbit lifetime cases can be quickly analysed (e.g., 1 second versus 1700 seconds CPU time for a 30-year orbit lifetime case).
+While incorporation of an attitude-dependent ballistic coefficient is possible for this method, an average ballistic coefficient is typically used.
+At a minimum, Method 2 orbit lifetime estimations shall account for J_2 and J_3 perturbations and drag using an accepted atmosphere model and an average ballistic coefficient.
+In the case of high apogee orbits (e.g., GTO), Sun and Moon third-body perturbations shall also be modelled.

-4.3.3 Method 3: Numerical Table Look-Up, Analysis and Fit Equation Evaluations
+4.4 Method 3: Numerical Table Look-Up, Analysis and Fit Equation Evaluations